descarteslabs/descarteslabs-ea-notebooks/README.md

 quickly prototype and deploy Python-based batch processing pipelines that access Descartes Labs' curated Raster data products.

-Please visit https://descarteslabs.com/ for more information about the Descartes Labs and to request access.
+Please visit https://mktg.descarteslabs.com/platform for more information about Descartes Labs and to request access.

 The notebooks in this repo demonstrate how to use the EA, building from basic concepts and API usage to creating a simple web application that utilizes EA services.
 To get started, clone this repository locally